JamesCollerton/Learning-Kubernetes/kubernetes.md

 #### Kubernetes proxy

 - Kubernetes proxy routes traffic to load balanced services in the cluster.
-It's on each node.
+It's on each node. kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.

+kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

+kube-proxy uses the operating system packet filtering layer if there is one and it's available.
+Otherwise, kube-proxy forwards the traffic itself.

+If you use a network plugin that implements packet forwarding for Services by itself, and providing equivalent behavior to kube-proxy, then you do not need to run kube-proxy on the nodes in your cluster.

 ##### Commands